UCSF-CBI/c4/docs/howto/r.md

 # Work with R

 R is available on {{ site.cluster.name }} via a [contributed environment module]({{ '/software/software-repositories.html' | relative_url }}).
-R is also available as part of the [core-software installation]({{ '/software/core-software.html' | relative_url }}) but, because that is an outdated version of R no longer supported by the R developers, we recommend that you do _not_ use that version.

 ## Accessing R